When should you start babyproofing your home?

 - Make sure you don't leave furniture or boxes in places your baby can use them to climb somewhere dangerous.

-Choking.
 Once your child can put things in their mouth, choking becomes a serious risk.
-To help prevent choking accidents:
+Do the following to help prevent choking accidents:

 Top When Should You Baby Proof Your Home Related Articles